grey-fish/grey-fish.github.io/Natas/Level3.md

 <br/>

 ## Solution
 There is a subtle hint in the line : "_Not even Google will find it this time..."_.
-Google crawlers usually look at `robots.txt` of websites to decide which of its pages it can index and which it can't.When we visit `robots.txt` , we see only one path which is disallowed.
+Google crawlers usually look at `robots.txt` of websites to decide which of its pages it can index and which it can't.
+When we visit `robots.txt` , we see only one path which is disallowed.

 ![Level 3.1 solution](./images/Level3.1_solution.png)